poweihuang17/Documentation_Spike/README.md

 *   [Appendix](#appendix)
     *   [Dealing with Instructions](#Instruction)
 <h2 id="pre">Prerequisite</h2>
-	Doxygen for large scale C++ program tracing
+Doxygen for large scale C++ program tracing. <br/>
-	Moreover, this tutorial is for branch debug-0.13, but most of them should be the same.
+Moreover, this tutorial is for branch debug-0.13, but most of them should be the same.<br/>
 <h2 id="Top">Top Level View</h2>
 <h3 id="model_top">What they model?</h3>
 For spike, they use a multi-core framework.
 Each core includes a MMU for virtual memory, and all of the core have a common I$ and D$.
 Then, both I$ and D$ connect to a single L2$.
 The main memory follows.